ogunsolahabib/tsc-test/README.md

 ## Challenges?
-- Properly syncing local storage with the progress bar UI took a while.
-Got a custom hook from AI to fix it
+- Properly syncing local storage with the progress bar UI took a while

 ## Extra technologies?
 - classNames.js: for generating dynamic classNames for components